geodesyMUC/winservice-manager/README.md

 # winservice-manager

-This project offers tools and scripts to manage Windows services.
+The `winservice-manager` project offers tools and scripts to both start and stop Windows services.
+This is done by creating, and running scheduled tasks to bypass the User Account Control (UAC) prompt.
+In this way, it is possible to bypass the prompt that requires manual user interaction, and start/stop Windows services in other automated tasks.

 ## Installation